EricKim86/video-game-quiz/README.md

 ## How to Contribute

 If you would like to contribute to this or future projects, please contact me at erickimek86@gmail.com.
+Thank you!